Janis P. Tupesis

 Madison, WI 53705

-Janis Tupesis, M.D., completed his residency training at the University of Chicago Hospitals and Clinics and was subsequently appointed as the Associate Residency Program Director, a position he held until joining the faculty at Emergency Medicine at UW-Madison’s School of Medicine & Public Health.
-During his time there, his research interests focused on the intersection of post graduate medical education and global health.
-Tupesis’ primary interest lies in the development of new and innovative educational curricula and learner evaluation methodology.
-He served as the Department of Emergency Medicine’s Residency program director until 2014, overseeing the program’s initial accreditation and expansion to its current form.
+Janis Tupesis completed his residency training at the University of Chicago Hospitals and Clinics where he served as the Associate Residency Program Director, a position he held until joining the Emergency Medicine faculty at the University of Wisconsin School of Medicine & Public Health.
+He served as the Department of Emergency Medicine’s Residency Program Director until 2014, overseeing the program’s initial accreditation and expansion to its current form.
+At the same time, he served as the chairperson of UW Health’s Graduate Medical Education Global Health Committee and one of the Associate Directors of the University of Wisconsin-Madison’s Global Health Institute, positions he continues to hold today.

 See Dr. Tupesis’ Google Scholar Profile here.